 - A3S2 is Puck’s big scene.
 He brings Oberon up to speed with what has happened to Titania and Bottom, and then demonstrates and enjoys ‘what fools these mortals be’.
 It’s worth reading the whole scene in Parts and Cues mode, to focus on Puck, and then in Highlight Text to get the context of the whole scene.

 - At the end of A5S1, after the Rude Mechanicals production of Pyramus and Thisbe, Puck has a major speech preparing for Oberon and Titania to bless the house of Theseus, and then, again, he ends the play by appealing for applause from the audience.
-See these lines in Act Five Scene One – Puck.
+See these lines in Parts and Cue format by clicking on the following link: Act Five Scene One – Puck.

 The scenes above should help you to come to a view about Puck’s character.
 Of course, by reading the scenes above, you may well see things differently from what I’ve outlined above, but you should know what you think about Puck.